 Curiously, a similar design is present in the principle villain (illustrated version) in Phantasy Star III: Generations of Doom (thanks to Stradlemonkey for pointing this out).
 The game was released in 1990, the same year as Disks of Doom Skeletor.
 Disks of Doom Skeletor’s trademark was filed on November 16, 1989, so I would guess Mattel’s design came first.

 We might also see some early iteration of the concept in the artwork below by Errol McCarthy.
 Errol says he just did illustrations for New Adventures of He-Man, and was never a designer of the characters.
 In the art below, we see the skull motif again in Skeletor’s costume.
 In this instance Skeletor has a fully-robotic body.
 Interestingly he also has hair – a trait he shares with Battle Blade Skeletor.

 We get a look at a hand-painted final prototype version of the figure in the 1991 German He-Man magazine below.
-This version has crisper paint as well head articulation – the final figure has a static head.
+This version has crisper paint as well as head articulation – the final figure has a static head (correction: some of them have a static head, while others have articulation).
 We also see an early version of Thunder Punch He-Man (the 1992 version).
 Both figures are quite a bit bulkier-looking than the 1989 versions of He-Man and Skeletor.
 I think Mattel was trying to capture a little of the chunkiness and heavily-muscled appearance of the original 1982 He-Man and Skeletor figures here.

 Skeletor is described in the German magazine, roughly translated, like this: